nodejs/node/doc/api/stream.md

 #### Creating Readable Streams with Async Generators

-We can construct a Node.js Readable Stream from an asynchronous generator using the `Readable.from()` utility method:
+A Node.js Readable Stream can be created from an asynchronous generator using the `Readable.from()` utility method:

 ```js
 const { Readable } = require('stream');